microsoft/msix-packaging/README.md

 ## Windows 7 support
 ----------
-The MSIX Packaging SDK is fully supported and tested on Windows 7.
+The MSIX SDK is fully supported and tested on Windows 7.
 However, an Application Manifest **_MUST_**  be included to any executable that is expected to run on Windows 7 and uses msix.dll.
 Specifically, the Application Manifest **_MUST_**  include the supportedOS flags for Windows 7.
 The manifest is not included on msix.dll because the compat manifest doesn't matter on DLLs.
 See the [manifest](manifest.cmakein) that is used for makemsix and samples of this project as example.
 The Windows 7 machine might also require the [Microsoft Visual C++ Redistributable](https://www.visualstudio.com/downloads/) binaries installed to run properly.

 ## Android support
-The MSIX Packaging SDK minimum supported for Android is API Level 19.
+The MSIX SDK minimum supported for Android is API Level 19.

 We also produce msix-jni.jar which acts as a helper to get the languages from the Android device.
 Because of it, we expect either a -DANDROID_SDK and -DANDROID_SDK_VERSION on the cmake command and, if not present, we default to $ANDROID_HOME and 24 respectively.
 The default level for the SDK level is 24 because we use the [Configuration class](https://developer.android.com/reference/android/content/res/Configuration) and, depending on the version of the device, we either use the locale attribute (deprecated as of API level 24) or getLocales.